symbiote-library/docker-project/readme.md

 If not specified, the container is automatically chosen based on the supplied action

-**action**
+#### Actions:

-* cli - drop into the container in a bash shell
+* cli - drop into the container in a bash shell.
-* exec - execute a command in that container (basically `docker exec`)
+* exec - execute a command in that container (basically `docker exec`).
-* composer - runs composer in the php container
+* composer - runs composer in the php container.
-* phing - runs phing in the php container
+* phing - runs phing in the php container.
-* codecept - runs ./vendor/bin/codecept in the php container
+* codecept - runs ./vendor/bin/codecept in the php container.
-* mysqlimport - runs `mysql` with any piped in file sent through to the mysql container
+* mysqlimport - runs `mysql` with any piped in file sent through to the mysql container.
-* yarn - runs yarn in the node container
+* yarn - runs yarn in the node container.

-**arguments**
+See `dr.sh` for more details.

+#### Arguments:

-Any extra arguments are passed through to the relevant container / execution statement.
-For example
+Any extra arguments are passed through to the relevant container / execution statement, e.g.

 `./dr.sh composer update package/name`

 will run the `composer update package/name` command directly in the php container.

-If the action passed is "cli", you will be dropped to a bash shell inside the given container, eg
+If the action passed is "cli", you will be dropped to a bash shell inside the given container, e.g.

 `./dr.sh php cli`

 will give you a bash shell inside that container, but no arguments are passed.

-For the `exec` action, you can execute arbitrary executables inside the named container, eg
+For the `exec` action, you can execute arbitrary executables inside the named container, e.g.

 `./dr.sh php exec "ls -l"`

 will output the `ls -l` result to screen.

-_A little more detail_
+#### A little more detail:

 Some commands can be run by executing containers in isolation, but as they're likely to touch on services defined in docker compose, you'll more often than not choose to execute them in context of a running docker-compose session.

-Eg
+E.g.

 * ``docker exec -it -u `id -u`:`id -g` project_phpcli_1 phing``

-Alternatively, you can execute a bare container by binding to the shared network
+Alternatively, you can execute a bare container by binding to the shared network.

-Eg
+E.g.

 * ``docker run --rm -it --network project_default -v $(pwd):/tmp -w /tmp -u `id -u`:`id -g` symbiote/php-cli:5.6 phing``

 Note that in the first example, the execution occurs in the context of the mounted volumes specified in docker-compose; the second allows you to execute in _any_ location by mounting the current directory.
 For the second you must know the name of the network; for most cases, this will be something like {project_dir_name}_default

 ## Handy commands

-### PHP commands
+#### PHP commands

 `./dr.sh php [and-your-commands]`

-* `./dr.sh php -a` for an interactive prompt
+* `./dr.sh php -a` for an interactive prompt.
-* ``docker exec -it -u `id -u`:`id -g` {project}_phpcli_1 phing``
+* ``docker exec -it -u `id -u`:`id -g` {project}_phpcli_1 phing``.
-* ``docker exec -it -u `id -u`:`id -g` {project}_phpcli_1 composer update {package_name}``
+* ``docker exec -it -u `id -u`:`id -g` {project}_phpcli_1 composer update {package_name}``.

-### SSPak
+#### SSPak

 The PHP CLI container bundles the `sspak` utility for packing and unpacking SilverStripe CMS sites.

-### Node
+#### Node

 `./dr.sh node [arguments]`

 Executing node commands is again performed using `./dr.sh` - to drop to a command line with all node based tools, execute `./dr.sh node cli`

-The following binaries are available in the node environment
+The following binaries are available in the node environment:

 * node
 * npm